uoftcprg/pokerkit/docs/notation.rst

 Hand History
 ============

-PokerKit can save and/or load hand histories in two formats: the Poker Hand History (PHH) format and the Annual Computer Poker Competition (ACPC) protocol.
+PokerKit can save and/or load hand histories in two formats: the Poker Hand History (PHH) format, the Annual Computer Poker Competition (ACPC) protocol, and the Pluribus protocol.

 Poker Hand History (PHH) File Format
 ------------------------------------